foolmarks/dogs-vs-cats/README.md

 ## The Convolution Neural Network

-The customCNN.py script contains the description of a simple CNN.
+The customCNN.py script uses the Keras Functional API to describe the simple CNN.
 The CNN is fully-convolutional - the dense or fully-connected layers have been replaced with convolutional layers that have their kernel sizes, number of filters and stride lengths set such that they create output shapes that mimic the output shapes of dense/FC layers.

-There are also no pooling layers - these have been replaced with convolutional layers that have their kernel size and strides set to the same value which is > 1.
+There are no pooling layers - these have also been replaced with convolutional layers that have their kernel size and strides set to the same value which is > 1.

 The output activation layer is a sigmoid function as we only have two classes - if the output of the sigmoid is > 0.5, the predicted class is 'dog', less that 0.5 is a prediction of 'cat'.